remidefoor/minerva-nma/README.md

 # Backend

-This Native Mobile App makes use of two backends.
+This Progressive Web App makes use of two backends.

 ## Minerva